mautic/user-documentation/docs/contacts/preference_center.rst

 |

-See the :doc:`Variables</configuration/variables>` documentation for a full list of tokens available for use with a Preference Center.
+See the :ref:`Variables<preference center landing page tokens>` documentation for a full list of tokens available for use with a Preference Center.

 In addition, add a **Save preferences** button if you wish to save the preferences, otherwise the Contact can't save their preferences: